angelpaudel5289/Networking-Project/README.md

 Feature 3 — GUI Chat Client (Tkinter)
-A graphical chat interface (GUI) using the python library Tkinter for an improved user experience.
+A graphical chat interface (GUI) using the Python library Tkinter for an improved user experience.

 All features were tested in:

-Simulation mode (localhost)
+- Simulation mode (localhost)

-Over-the-air mode (LAN)
+- Over-the-air mode (LAN)